ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

   \right\}
 $$

-Hence the Minkowski metric of prop. \ref{DeterminantGivesMinkowskiMetric} in this basis has the components
+Hence the Minkowski metric of prop. \ref{SpacetimeAsMatrices} in this basis has the components

 $$
   \eta